 Balos is the most photographed beach in Crete, and standing above it on the clifftop trail, the view justifies every superlative.
 The lagoon stretches out in impossible shades: shallow white sand giving way to turquoise, then deep blue, with the rugged limestone cape of Gramvousa rising beyond.
 It looks, genuinely, like something invented for a travel magazine.

 📷 Pro Tip: The clifftop viewpoint above the lagoon is the signature shot.
 You need the elevated perspective to capture the color graduation of the water and the scale of the lagoon.
 Shoot from the trail on the descent before you reach the beach, where the path offers several natural viewpoints above the turquoise water.
 Early morning gives you the best light and significantly fewer people.
-A 24–70mm covers both the wide panoramic and the tighter compositions of the sandbar patterns in the lagoon.
+A 24 to 70mm covers both the wide panoramic and the tighter compositions of the sandbar patterns in the lagoon.

 Best time: Early morning.
 Go on a weekday if possible.
 Avoid midday in summer.
 Access: Unpaved road from Kissamos.
 Alternatively, take the daily ferry from Kissamos port.